rickhekman/stekjesruil-backend/README.md

 cd into the frontend directory
 $ npm install
 $ node index.js
-or when you use nodemon
+or when you use nodemon:
 $ nodemon
 ```